MLatIBDM/TP_classification/README.md

 What do you see ?

-On my computer, i can achieve **97% on training set** and **91% on validation set**.
+On my computer, i can achieve **97% on training set** and between **91/93% on validation set** at best epoch iteration.
 <br>
-So by just switching from an architecture to another, we increased the accuracy by 5 points, which is really cool at this level of accuracy !
+So by just switching from an architecture to another, we increased the accuracy in a postive way !
 <br>
 But we can achieve a slightly better score using a trick: Batch Normalization !